A journalist once asked a Buddhist master:

 The master paused and replied:

-“Before I answer, let me ask you something
+“Before I answer, let me ask you something… Who are you?”

 The journalist thought for a moment.